Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Theoretical Results

-As a direct consequence, we obtain the following corollary about model selection consistency based on maximizing ELBO.
-Here, recall that $K^*$ denotes the (true) number of components in the data-generating process, and $\widehat K=\argmax_{K} \widehat {\mathcal L}_K$ denotes the estimated number of components via ELBO maximization, with $\widehat {\m L}_K$ being the ELBO value under the FMM with $K$ components. \begin{corollary}[Model selection consistency via ELBO maximization] Suppose Assumptions A1--A3 hold, then the estimated number of components $\widehat K$ in~\eqref{eqn:K_est} via ELBO maximization satisfies
+\end{corollary} Recall that $\widehat K$ denotes the estimated number of components via ELBO maximization defined in~\eqref{eqn:K_est}, then we have the following corollary. \begin{corollary}[Model selection consistency via ELBO maximization] Suppose Assumptions { P and A1--A4} hold, then the estimated number of components $\widehat K$ in~\eqref{eqn:K_est} via ELBO maximization satisfies

 This means that model selection via ELBO maximization in FMMs is (asymptotically) consistent. \end{corollary}